IEEE-SaTML/2025/README.md

 * At every new commit pushed to the `main` branch on Github, a Github Action is triggered to rebuild and redeploy the  website automatically (no need to run the `hugo` command yourself or create a  `public` folder anymore)

+## Preparing website for new edition

+We want to archive the version of the current edition that just happened and prepare the website for the following year.

+1. Let's switch to a new branch `git checkout -b 20xx`
+2. Create the corresponding folders under `static` to store the new edition's files/pictures
+3. Under `content` create a folder for the previous edition, copy-paste there the content of the `content` folder (`_index`, `accepted-papers`, ..., `_index.md`) except the `_global` and `past` folders.
+4. Under `content/past` add the previous edition and different links
+5. Update accordingly the links on the pages, and the menu of the website to correctly point to previous edition where it needs to and next edition otherwise, remove details about previous edition that are not needed anymore.